microsoft/IIoT/README.md

 ## Steps (Performed by students during hackathon)
 1. TBD
 2. Refer to the [SenseHat API] (https://pythonhosted.org/sense-hat/api/) and try sending other telemetry to IoT Hub from SenseHat.
 2. Change the python code to send multiple telemetry data points (e.g. Yaw, Pitch, Roll, or Temperature, Pressure, Humidity) in a single JSON-formatted message to IoT Hub.
+See
 4. Display the HTTP response code from the IoT Hub message onto the SenseHat LED display.

 ##//TODO
 - Find out how to offer temp Azure subscriptions.
 I know there is a way...just need to find this.
-- Build JSON code to send multipe data points to IoT Hub.
-- Print the IoT Hub return message to the LED display on the SenseHat.
 - Determine how to join Pi to local Wi-Fi network and to obtain IP of PI device.
 Bring HDMI monitor and cable?